pnxenopoulos/awpy/README.md

 # You can also access the data in the file demoId_mapName.json, which is written in your working directory
 ```

 ## Help!

-## Help!
 The parser doesn't work, is wrong, or lacks a feature
 If you need help with the parser, join our [Discord](https://discord.gg/3JrhKYcEKW).
-Please note that CSGO demos are imperfect.
-Sometimes there are mistakes when parsing.
-If you come across any, do not hesitate to open an issue, or to post it on our Discord, and we can investigate further.

-This project uses GitHub issues to track issues and feature requests.
-You can see open requests [here](https://github.com/pnxenopoulos/csgo/issues).
-If you come across a bug, please open an issue, and also consider bringing it to the community's attention in the Discord.
-Same goes for feature requests.
-Please checkout the `dev` branch to work on the library.
+Please note that CSGO demos are imperfect, but if you ask on Discord, we can try to figure out what the problem is.
+Also note that our library parses _everything_ it can.
+This means that some rounds you parse will need to be cleaned.
+We provide some functions for this in `csgo.parser.cleaning`.
+If you come across any issue, whether a demo doesn't parse, parsed demo data is incorrect or you want a new feature, do not hesitate to open an issue or ask on [Discord](https://discord.gg/W34XjsSs2H).
+You can see open issues [here](https://github.com/pnxenopoulos/csgo/issues) and can visit [our documentation](https://github.com/pnxenopoulos/csgo/tree/main/csgo/docs) for more information on the library's capabilities.

 ## Examples and Papers
 Take a look at the following Jupyter notebooks provided in our `examples/` directory.
 These will help you get started parsing and analyzing CSGO data.